barbun/ga-extractor/README.md

 [![PyPI version](https://badge.fury.io/py/ga-extractor.svg)](https://badge.fury.io/py/ga-extractor)

-A CLI tool for extracting Google Analytics data using Google Reporting API.
+A CLI tool for extracting Google Analytics 4 data using Google Analytics Data API.
 Can be also used to transform data to various formats suitable for migration to other analytics platforms.

 Also see - [Goodbye, Google Analytics - Why and How You Should Leave The Platform](https://martinheinz.dev/blog/71) for more context.